overdraft-protocol/agent-policy-vault/README.md

 <strong>New here?
 The <a href="https://infisical.com/blog/agent-vault-the-open-source-credential-proxy-and-vault-for-agents">launch blog post</a> has the full story behind Agent Vault.</strong>
 </p>

+> ## This fork: policy-enforced scoped credential access
+>
+> This fork adds **Policies + Grants** so access is scoped per agent and per request before credentials are injected.
+>
+> - **Constrain blast radius for rogue agents** — even if an agent is compromised, policies can deny out-of-scope methods/paths/fields/rate windows.
+> - **Keep compliant agents autonomous** — compliant requests are approved automatically at the proxy layer, so agents can complete end-to-end work with **no human in the loop**.
+> - **Never expose secrets to the agent** — credentials stay brokered and injected by Agent Vault at request time.
+>
+> Why this matters: a credential by itself is often very broad for a specific agent (for example, a wallet private key or an unscoped Stripe API key).
+Policies and grants let you keep a credential in vault storage while scoping what each agent can do with it using HTTP methods and path patterns (plus optional body/rate/time constraints).

 <p align="center">
 <a href="https://docs.agent-vault.dev">Documentation</a> | <a href="https://docs.agent-vault.dev/installation">Installation</a> | <a href="https://docs.agent-vault.dev/reference/cli">CLI Reference</a> | <a href="https://infisical.com/slack">Slack</a>
 </p>